 Although it is nice to know that there are well-meaning individuals out there, who are happy to help and dish out some seasoned parenting advice.
 At other times, it crosses over to being pestering, critical and just downright mean.
 As a parent and responsible adult, it is these moments and words that you must take with a grain of salt and politely put these individuals in their place.

 You are now responsible for your child – which is also tied to your dignity as a parent – and you have every right to raise them ‘your’ way.

 Unless you are neglectful or abusive, nobody else in their right mind can criticise or question your methods.
 The ‘perfect parent’ is about as real as a unicorn flying through the air, so shake off the negativity, ditch the labels and keep doing what is right for you and your family unit.

 One of many important lessons learned as a parent, is to be more open and mindful that every family has a ‘story’ behind them.
 Things are not always as they seem, and as parents we need to support, as opposed to judge and tear down, one another on this journey.
 What works for one family may not necessarily work for another – we need to accept and respect that we are doing things our way.

-Each day spent as a parent is a learning curve – there is no right or wrong way of parenting.
+Each day spent as a parent is a day spent learning.

 “There are times as a parent when you realise that your job is not to be the parent you always imagined you’d be, or the parent you always wished you had.
 Your job is to be the parent your child needs, given the particulars of his or her own life and nature”